Alvin Joseph Downing: The All Stars

 After returning to St. Petersburg, Al was approached by Ernie Calhoun, the leader of a well-known local jazz band named "Ernie Calhoun and the Soul Brothers".
 Ernie offered Al a job as the organist for his band, and Al accepted.
 The abilities of a good organist were highly sought after in the musical community in the 1960s.
 Al's organ of choice, a B-3 Hammond, increased his value as everyone wanted a B-3 Hammond.
 The partnership established between Al and Ernie helped introduce Al to the extensive network of local musicians.

-Shortly after joining "Ernie Calhoun and the Soul Brothers", Al started his own band "The Allstars", which consisted of a wide array of musical talents of different ages, musical backgrounds, and race, but with a common interest in jazz.
+Shortly after joining "Ernie Calhoun and the Soul Brothers", Al started his own band "The All Stars", which consisted of a wide array of musical talents of different ages, musical backgrounds, and race, but with a common interest in jazz.
 For Al, it wasn't about who you were, what color you were, or what religion you were; it was about what instrument you played.
 This lack of racial boundaries in Al's musical world helped bridge a few gaps in the musical community, ultimately adding to the promotion of integration.

 Al Downing Tampa Bay Jazz Association

-In 1971, the integration of white and black schools was initiated county wide in Pinellas County and though this eliminated, to some degree, racial boundaries in education and networking, there were still very few outlets in the community for jazz.
+In 1971, the integration of white and black schools was initiated countywide in Pinellas County, and though this eliminated, to some degree, racial boundaries in education and networking, there were still very few outlets in the community for jazz.
 Though there were many job opportunities for musicians, jazz was seemingly getting snuffed out.
-Al's newly formulated band "The All Stars" saw the deficiency of jazz firsthand and to help bring new life to jazz Al, started the "Allegro Music Society".
+Al's newly formulated band, "The All Stars", saw the deficiency of jazz firsthand, and to help bring new life to jazz, Al started the "Allegro Music Society".

-The Allegro Music Society, although passionately pursued, was shortly disassembled as political pressure from the local musician's union discouraged membership to the Allegro Music Society and threatened the survival of local bands, as the union was, in essence, a band's accreditation at the time.
+The Allegro Music Society, although passionately pursued, was shortly disassembled as political pressure from the local musician's union discouraged membership in the Allegro Music Society and threatened the survival of local bands, as the union was, in essence, a band's accreditation at the time.
 Most clubs would not hire a band without the backing of the local musicians union.
-Still passionate about creating outlets for jazz musicians, Al reorganized a concept for another organization that would keep jazz alive for both prospective and current musicians and to reintroduce people to the golden days of jazz.
+Still passionate about creating outlets for jazz musicians, Al reorganized a concept for another organization that would keep jazz alive for both prospective and current musicians and reintroduce people to the golden days of jazz.
 The result was the formation of the Al Downing Florida Jazz Association in 1981.

 Unlike the Allegro Music Society, the Al Downing Florida Jazz Association was successful in formulating a functional and sustainable association that provided outlets for jazz musicians as well as education opportunities for those who wanted to learn about jazz.
-In 1984, the Al Downing Florida Jazz Association absorbed the Tampa Bay Jazz Society creating one entity for the advancement of jazz.
-When the two organizations merged proposition to drop the Al Downing name from the title was quickly rebuked and denied, as it was clear that Al Downing was truly the "Ambassador of Jazz", a title given to him by The Clearwater Jazz Holiday Foundation.
+In 1984, the Al Downing Florida Jazz Association absorbed the Tampa Bay Jazz Society, creating one entity for the advancement of jazz.
+When the two organizations merged, the proposition to drop the Al Downing name from the title was quickly rebuked and denied, as it was clear that Al Downing was truly the "Ambassador of Jazz", a title given to him by the Clearwater Jazz Holiday Foundation.